-- Notes 1: The shares held by The Master Trust Bank of Japan, Ltd. (for trust), Japan Trustee Services Bank, Ltd. (for trust), and Japan Trustee Services Bank, Ltd. (for trust 5) pertain to the trust business by the institution. - 2: Of the shares held by the Mizuho Bank, Ltd., 4,250 thousand shares are trust properties that are entrusted to Mizuho Trust & Banking Co., Ltd., and re-entrusted to Trust & Custody Services Bank, Ltd., as retirement benefit trust assets.
-The voting rights involved in these shares are set forth to be exercised upon order of Mizuho Bank, Ltd. - 3: Fuji Electric Co., Ltd., a major shareholder at the end of the previous fiscal year, has been no longer a major shareholder as of the end of the fiscal year. - 4: In the Report of Possession of Large Volume made available for public inspection dated October 21, 2016, Mizuho Bank, Ltd. and two (2) joint holders thereof are reported as the shareholders, but this has not been taken into account in the above "Status of Major Shareholders," as the number of shares substantially held as of the end of the fiscal year has not been able to confirmed by the Company. - [Personal name or company name/number of shares held/shareholding percentage] Mizuho Bank, Ltd. and two (2) other companies /122,789,530 shares / 5.93% - 5: In the Report of Possession of Large Volume made available for public inspection dated March 15, 2017, BlackRock Japan Co., Ltd. and five (5) joint holders thereof are reported as the shareholders, but this has not been taken into account in the above "Status of Major Shareholders," as the number of shares substantially held as of the end of the fiscal year has not been able to confirmed by the Company.
+Notes 1: The shares held by The Master Trust Bank of Japan, Ltd. (for trust), Japan Trustee Services Bank, Ltd. (for trust), Japan Trustee Services Bank, Ltd. (for trust 5) and Japan Trustee Services Bank, Ltd. (for trust 1) pertain to the trust business by the institution.

+- 2: Of the shares held by the Mizuho Bank, Ltd., 4,250 thousand shares are trust properties that are entrusted to Mizuho Trust & Banking Co., Ltd., and re-entrusted to Trust & Custody Services Bank, Ltd., as retirement benefit trust assets.
+The voting rights involved in these shares are set forth to be exercised upon order of Mizuho Bank, Ltd. - 3: In the Report of Possession of Large Volume made available for public inspection dated October 21, 2016, Mizuho Bank, Ltd. and two (2) joint holders thereof are reported as the shareholders, but this has not been taken into account in the above "Status of Major Shareholders," as the number of shares substantially held as of the end of the fiscal year has not been able to confirmed by the Company.
+[Personal name or company name/number of shares held/shareholding percentage]

+Mizuho Bank, Ltd. and two (2) other companies /122,789,530 shares / 5.93%

+4: In the Report of Possession of Large Volume made available for public inspection dated March 15, 2017, BlackRock Japan Co., Ltd. and five (5) joint holders thereof are reported as the shareholders, but this has not been taken into account in the above "Status of Major Shareholders," as the number of shares substantially held as of the end of the fiscal year has not been able to confirmed by the Company.